Making the Law Work for You

-Experienced Hartford Connecticut attorneys practicing in the area of Civil Rights & Criminal Defense & Damage Claims on Behalf of Citizens
+Experienced Connecticut attorneys practicing in the area of Civil Rights & Criminal Defense & Personal Injury / Damage Claims on Behalf of Citizens

 A. Paul Spinella

-Before starting his own office, A. Paul Spinella practiced law for over ten years with one of Hartford County's most prominent law firms where he was a partner in charge of litigation.
-During that time he represented many of Connecticut's largest insurance companies before developing his present plaintiffs-based practice.
+Before starting his own office, A. Paul Spinella practiced law with one of Connecticut's most prominent law firms where he was a partner in charge of litigation.
+During that time he represented many of the state's largest insurance companies before developing his present plaintiffs-based practice.

-In addition to his scholarly pursuits, Attorney Spinella is a litigator who has had enormous experience in the trenches—in the area of criminal defense he has a long history representing individuals accused of white collar and violent offenses during the pre-trial and trial states of prosecuting, as well as appeals of criminal convictions and post-conviction attacks by way of habeas corpus claims.
+In addition to his scholarly pursuits, Attorney Spinella is a litigator who has had enormous experience in the trenches-in the area of criminal defense he has a long history representing individuals accused of white collar and violent offenses during the pre-trial and trial stages of prosecution, as well as appeals of criminal convictions and post-conviction attacks by way of habeas corpus claims.

 Throughout his career, Attorney Spinella has experience in a wide range of plaintiffs' cases, particularly in the areas of individual rights as well as in cases involving the criminally accused.
-(Samples of these cases are described in the Firm Cases section of this web site.)
 He feels strongly that there are two types of courtroom advocates —litigators and trial lawyers.
-A trial lawyer, particularly a civil rights trial lawyer, cares about results and will go to the mat to vindicate his client's rights because he believes in what he does and sees himself as a member of a profession with a great history; for a civil rights lawyer, the "business of law" always follows the need to advance the goals of a noble profession.
+A trial lawyer cares about results and will go to the mat to vindicate his client's rights because he believes in what he does and sees himself as a member of a profession with a great history; for a civil rights lawyer, the "business of law" always follows the need to advance the goals of a noble profession.
 Attorney Spinella is a trial lawyer.

 He is a graduate of Trinity College and the University of Connecticut Law School where he served as an associate editor of the Law Review and as a member of the National Moot Court Team.
 Following law school he served an appointment as a law clerk to a Federal District Court judge.